pablowbk/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 29: December 4, 2018

+**Today's Progress:**  Done first couple of RegEx exercises in FCC's ES6 module.
+Started with a React app tutorial

+**Thoughts:**

+**Link to work:** [How to build a React.js chat app in 10 minutes] (https://medium.freecodecamp.org/how-to-build-a-react-js-chat-app-in-10-minutes-c9233794642b)

 ### Day 28: December 3, 2018

 **Today's Progress:**  Still struggling with some concepts in ES6 module.
 Today it was "Use getters and setters..."
 Also reported a bug in one of FCC exercises.
 Curious to know whether it was an actual bug or just misinterpretation on my end